luapower/sock/sock.md

-that wants to close the connection before honoring all the received pipelined requests needs to call `s:shutdown'w'` (which sends a FIN to the client) and then continue to receive (and discard) everything until a `nil,'closed'` recv comes in (which is a FIN from the client, as a reply to the FIN from the server) and only then it can close the connection without messing up the client.
+that wants to close the connection before honoring all the received pipelined requests needs to call `s:shutdown'w'` (which sends a FIN to the client) and then continue to receive (and discard) everything until a recv that returns 0 comes in (which is a FIN from the client, as a reply to the FIN from the server) and only then it can close the connection without messing up the client.